 I never thought I’d say I enjoy laundry, but there’s something relaxing about going to a laundromat (which often have free WiFi), hearing the whirring of the machines, and doing your loads all at once (one machine for clothing, one for towels, one for bedding).
 Sometimes we do it together so the folding goes faster, but I’m perfectly happy to do it on my own — and it gives us each some alone time.
 And, unlike at home where laundry feels constant, it feels free to dedicate just a few hours every 10 days or so to laundry.

 Many RV parks don’t have full hookups, or the full hookups are a lot more expensive.
 And of course, with boondocking, you have no hookups.
 Our R-Pod only has a 30-gallon black and 30-gallon grey tank — so, even on water/electric sites, we have to be careful with our water consumption.
 The good news — it’s great for the environment.
 The bad news — sometimes you have to choose between a shower and washing dishes.

 Now, we have a few tricks to help with this.
 When on water/electric sites, we wash dishes at the outdoor shower (with biodegradable soap, of course).
 We take short showers and turn the shower off at the wand when soaping up.
 And we bought compostable sugar cane plates and cutlery so we don’t have to wash dishes as often.

 9. Sometimes a hot shower fixes everything

 Sometimes a long and hot shower is worth filling your grey tank and having to hook up the trailer for an extra trip to the dump station.
 Or maybe it’s worth a full hook up site.

 Since we’re in the time of COVID, we’ve been avoiding public showers.
-However, we’re also very happy to accept the hospitality of our friend’s and family when rolling through their town, and use their hot showers.
+However, we’re also very happy to accept the hospitality of our friends and family when rolling through their town and using their hot showers.

 10. Alone time isn’t a want, it’s a need